1.0 Introduction

 Adapt the data based on the data types or columns being tested.
 Also, test the /detokenize resource with the same Headers, but different Request Body.

-Figure 7: Test AWS API Gateway
+Figure 7: Test AWS API gateway

 4.2 Finalize the API Gateway Integration